Bangkok: Topography

 Bangkok is situated in the Chao Phraya River delta in Thailand's central plain.
-The river meanders through the city in a southerly direction, emptying into the Gulf of Thailand approximately 25 km south of city centre.
+The river meanders through the city in a southerly direction, emptying into the Gulf of Thailand approximately 25 km south of the city centre.
 The area is flat and low-lying, with an average elevation of 1.5 m above sea level.
 Most of the area was originally swampland, which was gradually drained and irrigated for agriculture by the construction of canals (khlong) which took place from the 16th to 19th centuries.
 The course of the river as it flows through Bangkok has been modified by the construction of several shortcut canals.

 The city's waterway network served as the primary means of transport until the late 19th century, when modern roads began to be built.
 Up until then, most people lived near or on the water, leading the city to be known during the 19th century as the "Venice of the East".
-Many of these canals have since been filled in or paved over, but others still criss-cross the city, serving as major drainage channels and transport routes.
+Many of these canals have since been filled in or paved over, but others still crisscross the city, serving as major drainage channels and transport routes.
 Most canals are now badly polluted, although the BMA has committed to the treatment and cleaning up of several canals.

-The geology of the Bangkok area is characterized by a top layer of soft marine clay, known as "Bangkok clay", averaging 15 m in thickness, which overlies an aquifer system consisting of eight known units.
+The geology of the Bangkok area is characterised by a top layer of soft marine clay, known as "Bangkok clay", averaging 15 m in thickness, which overlies an aquifer system consisting of eight known units.
 This feature has contributed to the effects of subsidence caused by extensive groundwater pumping.
-First recognized in the 1970s, subsidence soon became a critical issue, reaching a rate of 120 mm per year in 1981.
+First discovered in the 1970s, subsidence soon became a critical issue, reaching a rate of 120 mm per year in 1981.
 Ground water management and mitigation measures have since lessened the severity of the situation, and the rate of subsidence decreased to 10 to 30 mm per year in the early 2000s, though parts of the city are now 1 m below sea level.

 Subsidence has resulted in increased flood risk, as Bangkok is already prone to flooding due to its low elevation and an inadequate drainage infrastructure, often compounded by blockage from rubbish pollution (especially plastic waste).
 The city now relies on flood barriers and augmenting drainage from canals by pumping and building drain tunnels, but parts of Bangkok and its suburbs are still regularly inundated.
 Heavy downpours resulting in urban runoff overwhelming drainage systems, and runoff discharge from upstream areas, are major triggering factors.
 Severe flooding affecting much of the city occurred in 1995 and 2011.
-In 2011, most of Bangkok's northern, eastern and western districts were flooded, in some places for over two months.
+In 2011, most of Bangkok's northern, eastern, and western districts were flooded, in some places for over two months.